 'Race' and the Criminal Justice System; The evaluation of Criminal Justice Interventions; Negative constructions of Black, Asian and Minority Ethnic (BAME) groups and communities; The Prison Industrial Complex; Otherisation; Developing alternative responses to 'crime'.

-Collaborative research study exploring the relationship between the legal doctrine of Joint Enterprise, Gangs and Racism.
+Research study exploring the relationship between the legal doctrine of Joint Enterprise, Gangs and Racism.
 With JENGbA, Centre for Crime and Justice Studies (CCJS) and Black Training and Enterprise Group (BTEG).
 This project resulted in the publication of 'Dangerous Associations: Joint Enterprise, Gangs and Racism.
 Project completed December 2015.

 Study into Care Leavers in the Criminal Justice System with Claire Fitzpatrick (University of Lancaster) on behalf of Care Leavers Association and Greater Manchester Probation Trust.
 Project competion August 2014.